lonsnw/weekend-sql-to-do-react/README.md

 The app stores all tasks and their status on a database.
 Documentation provides sample content for the database (which is also the checklist for building the app).
 The app uses both a checkbox and styling to indicate which tasks are complete and which are incomplete.

 This app is not currently deployed.
+It was built in response to this assignment: [Assignment Instructions](./INSTRUCTIONS.md).

 ## Screen Shot